-Bakersville accident victims may claim several types of damages in a car accident action, including the following:
+Bakersfield accident victims may claim several types of damages in a car accident action, including the following:

-Medical expenses, such as emergency treatment on the scene and in the emergency department, transport to the hospital via ambulance or air, physician services, diagnostic testing, surgical services, prescription medication, hospitalization, physical therapy, and rehabilitation
+Medical expenses, such as medical treatment on the scene and in the emergency department, transport to the hospital via ambulance or air, physician services, diagnostic testing, surgical services, prescription medication, hospitalization, physical therapy, and rehabilitation

 Lost future earning capacity, if the injury results in permanent disability and renders the injured individual unable to return to the job that he or she previously held or unable to work at all in the future